What Is Fleet Telematics and How Does It Work?

 Video Telematics

-Video telematics is rising due to smaller, high-quality cameras being easier to install into all sorts of vehicles.
-For instance, cab cams record the vehicle’s interior while dash cams record the outside.
+Video telematics is rising because smaller, high-quality cameras are easier to install into all vehicles.
+For instance, cab cams record the vehicle’s interior, while dash cams record the outside.
 While they can provide useful footage to prove who is at fault after an accident, some drivers are wary of being recorded for hours at a time.
-Fortunately, there are now dash cams available which continuously record but only save and upload footage after sensors indicate an accident has happened.
+Fortunately, there are now dash cams available that continuously record but only save and upload footage after sensors indicate an accident has happened.

 Other video telematics can record container and trailer conditions.
 As a result, drivers and managers can know about changing conditions in the back without opening up the cargo on the road.